-If the sex abuse took place at an institution such as a hospital or nursing home facility, the institution may also be liable if it was negligent.
-That is, if it failed to act with the same level of care that a reasonable person or institution would have in like circumstances.
+If the sex abuse took place at an business or other institution such as a hospital or nursing home facility, the institution may also be liable if it was negligent.
+That is, if it failed to act with the same level of care that a reasonable institution would have in like circumstances.
 Negligence may be established using evidence of the failure to enact or follow proper protocols and procedures to monitor staff, co-patients and visitors.

 Under the theory of Respondeat Superior an employer is responsible for the acts of its employee while an employee is at work.
 However, it is incumbent upon the person bringing the claim to prove that the employer knew of the employee’s bad acts.
 Jed Dietrich, Esq. and the tenacious lawyers at the Dietrich Law Firm P.C. have brought claims like this in the past and obtained successful and favorable outcomes.

 Additional information regarding nursing home abuse can be found here.

 Sex abuse by a professional such as a therapist or a priest may lead to an abuser’s employer being held responsible if the employer was negligent.
-An employer’s negligence may be established through evidence of:
+An employer’s negligence may be proved through evidence of:

 - Negligent hiring and/or supervision;

 - Failure to conduct adequate background checks;

-- Failure to act reasonably in response to dangers posed by the employee;
+- Failure to reasonably respond to known dangers posed by the employee;

-- Failure to conduct a proper investigation into known allegations of an employee’s sexual misconduct; or
+- Failure to properly investigate allegations of an employee’s sexual misconduct; or

-- Failure to maintain proper protocols or procedures.
+- Failure to maintain adequate protocols or procedures.